 Our success depends on our ability to develop new applications for our IFC technology in existing and new markets, while improving the performance and cost effectiveness of our systems.
 New technologies, techniques or products could emerge that might offer better combinations of price and performance than our current or future product lines and systems.
 Existing markets for our products, including gene expression analysis, genotyping, digital polymerase chain reaction, or PCR, and proteomics, as well as potential markets for our products such as molecular diagnostics, are characterized by rapid technological change and innovation.
 It is critical to our success for us to anticipate changes in technology and customer requirements and to successfully introduce new, enhanced and competitive technology to meet our customers' and prospective customers' needs on a timely basis.
 While we have planned substantial improvements to the BioMark system, including enhancing the capabilities of our IFCs, we may not be able to successfully implement these improvements.
-Even if we successfully implement some or all of these planned improvements, we could incur substantial development costs in doing so.
-We may not have adequate resources available to develop new technologies or be able to successfully introduce new applications of, or enhancements to, our systems.
+Even if we successfully implement success available to develop new technologies or be able to successfully introduce new applications of, or enhancements to, our systems.
 We cannot guarantee that we will be able to maintain technological advantages over emerging technologies in the future.
 If we fail to keep pace with emerging technologies, demand for our systems will not grow and may decline, and our business, revenue, financial condition and operating results could suffer materially.

-We have limited resources for marketing, selling and distributing our products and we may not be able to develop a direct sales and marketing force or distribution capabilities that can meet our customers' needs
+We have limited resources for marketing, selling and distributing our products and we may not be able to develop a direct sales and marketing force or distribution capabilities that can meet our customers' needs.